-Develop and retain a vibrant, diverse workforce in Washington State.
+Develop and retain a vibrant, diverse workforce in Washington State apprentice and apprenticeship programs, as well as proposals that foster and retains a more inclusive and diverse work environment.

 As Sound Transit continues to implement the most ambitious transit expansion in the United States, there is a need for a trained workforce to sustain the development, operations, and maintenance of the agency's infrastructure and service through both workforce development and retention.
-Sound
+Sound Transit will work alongside our labor partners to support protection and expansion of funding for pre-